 1. Lower your calorie intake & upgrade your workout routine

 When it comes to weight loss, at the most basic level it really all boils down to calories in and calories out.
 When you start keto, you lower your calorie intake and lose a couple of pounds.
 Then, this lower amount of calories is sufficient to maintain your new weight.

 That's why you will need to lower your calorie intake even further, but not too much to avoid nutrient deficiencies.
 We don't recommend going below 1,300 calories for anyone.

 Instead, what you should do is increase the intensity or duration of your workouts.
 Then, once you've reached your goal weight, continue eating a steady amount of 2,000 – 2,500 calories and stay active to keep the weight off.

 Keto supplements are a great weight-loss tool.
 MCT oil, exogenous ketones, and collagen peptides are examples of keto supplements that dieters use to get through stubborn stalling.

-MCT oil helps suppress your appetite and at the same time boost ketone production.
+MCT oil helps suppress your appetite and, at the same time, boost ketone production.
 Exogenous ketones give you energy for workouts without the need for carb refueling.
-And collagen peptides keep you feeling full while supporting muscle strength.
+Collagen peptides keep you feeling full while supporting muscle strength.

 Although originally designed to treat epilepsy, most people today use the keto diet to lose weight.
 The diet is designed to boost fat burning for the sake of greater ketone production.
 When combined with lower calorie intake, the diet inevitably leads to weight loss.